 Kumari Puja

-In this ritual, nine pots representing the nine Shaktis are placed and the Goddess invoked.
+In this ritual, nine pots representing the nine Shaktis are placed and the Goddess is invoked.
 Nine girls below the age of ten are considered to be the Goddess and worshipped ritualistically.
 They are fed a lavish meal after the puja.
 In some regions, this ritual is done on all nine days of Navratri.

 Sandhi Puja